pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 https://api-docs.amp.cisco.com/

-And figure out what is the AMP API URL endpoint which can help you to get the answer.
+And figure out what is the AMP API URL endpoint which can help you to get the final answer.

+The API endpoint into which you can pass a sha256 as argument, and which gives you into it's JSON result, hostnames of infected machines.

 # Install your CTF lab environment